code-with-omeshwar/AI-Chatbot/README.md

 You can ask your questions and it will answer accordingly.

-In order to run this application on your device, generate an API key from https://platform.openai.com/apps and add that API key in MainActivity.java in line number 103.
+In order to run this application on your device, generate an API key from https://platform.openai.com/apps and add that API key in MainActivity.java file in line number 103.

 ![image](https://github.com/code-with-omeshwar/AI-Chatbot/assets/63541977/ab72c3cd-9141-46bf-8956-4f74d161feb2)
 ![image](https://github.com/code-with-omeshwar/AI-Chatbot/assets/63541977/9f808ff1-eeaa-46d2-9db3-9c4cd87c95b2)